 Key Takeaways

-- The #1 reported scam is the Medina Fake Guide Ambush
+- The #1 reported scam is the Medina Fake Guide Ambush.

-- 3 of 7 scams are rated high risk
+- 3 of 7 scams are rated high risk.

-- Use app-based ride services (Uber, Grab, Bolt) instead of street taxis
+- Use app-based ride services (Uber, Bolt) instead of unmarked taxis — always confirm the fare before departure.

-- Never accept unsolicited offers from strangers near tourist sites in Tangier
+- Never accept unsolicited offers from strangers near tourist sites in Tangier.

 ⚡ Quick Safety Tips

-- Keep phones and valuables in secure pockets when in crowded areas
+- Keep phones and valuables in secure pockets when in crowded areas.

-- Use only licensed taxis or app-based ride services
+- Use only licensed taxis or app-based ride services.

-- Book tours and tickets through verified operators with online reviews
+- Book tours and tickets through verified operators with online reviews.

-- Keep a copy of your passport separate from the original
+- Keep a copy of your passport separate from the original.

 The 7 Scams